jprante/jprante.github.com/_posts/elasticsearch/2012-07-26-Mmap-with-Lucene.md

 	# swapoff -a

-On Solaris, you should be ware that ``/tmp`` is located in the swap area and writing to ``/tmp`` may conflict with the idea of completely disabling paging.
+On Solaris, you should be aware that ``/tmp`` is located in the swap area and writing to ``/tmp`` may conflict with the idea of completely disabling paging.
 Additional issues may arise when using ZFS.
 ZFS uses an ARC (adaptive replacement cache) but not the normal page cache.
 The ARC lives in the kernel space.
 By default, ARC is allocating all available memory for aggressive caching, where swap space is managed by ZFS devices.
 The result is extra memory pressure when applications with large heap requirements are present, like Lucene.
 To remedy the situation, it is often recommended to reduce the ARC size so that ARC plus other memory use fits into total RAM size.
 Use at least Solaris 10 10/09, and for example, you can limit ARC cache usage with adding a line such

 	set zfs:zfs_arc_max 0x780000000